-As a Dog Behaviorist, my mission is to educate people and get them to really understand everything from a dog’s point of view.
+As a Master Behavior Dog Trainer, my mission is to educate people and get them to really understand everything from a dog’s point of view.
 Behavior Dog Training starts with seeing things from the dog’s perspective, understanding dogs for whom they truly are, and the way they communicate which makes them realize and understand the dog is not being disrespectful – there is just simply a communication breakdown between them and their dog.
 When people obtain this knowledge and see how easy it is to communicate with their dog, everyone is happy, and the dog remains in a forever home instead of being surrendered to the shelter.

 My approach is not the typical, standard type of methods used in the various types of Obedience Training.
 These methods stem from and are based on the Human Thought Process.